opensearch-project/project-website/_community_members/allan.md

 redirect_from: '/authors/allan/'
 ---

 **Allan Pienaar** is an OpenSearch SME and Customer Success Engineer at AWS.
-He works closely with enterprise customers to ensure operational excellence, maintain production stability, and optimize costs using the Amazon OpenSearch Service.
+He works closely with enterprise customers to ensure operational excellence, maintain production stability, and optimize costs using Amazon OpenSearch Service.